se-edu/learningresources/contents/security/cryptography.md

 Block ciphers alone aren't very useful, because they only provide a secure way of encrypting one block of data.
 Modes of operation are ways of using block ciphers to securely encrypt multiple blocks.
+The plaintext is padded if it is not an even multiple of the block size.
-Block ciphers can provide additional services such as integrity, depending on the mode used, which makes them vercitile.
+Block ciphers can also provide additional services such as integrity, depending on the mode used, which makes them vercitile.
 This [article](http://www.crypto-it.net/eng/theory/modes-of-block-ciphers.html) provides a nice overview of common modes.

+# Other Resources

+* [Understanding Cryptography: A Textbook for Students and Practitioners](https://www.amazon.com/Understanding-Cryptography-Textbook-Students-Practitioners/dp/3642041000) is an outstanding introductory text.
+Explanations are excellent, and no knowledge of number theory is assumed.
+An electronic copy can be freely downloaded from the NUS library.
+It was used as reference material for this document.
+* [Awesome Cryptography](https://github.com/sobolevn/awesome-cryptography) is a curated list of resources - books and articles on cryptography, libraries, blogs and more.
+* [Security Now](https://grc.com/sn) is a weekly podcast on security.
+Though it does not go into much detail about the underlying mathematics, there are many episodes on cryptography that provide a working knowledge of the subject.
+It also discusses security headlines, which emphasize the practical aspect of cryptography; while the math may be sound, implementation mistakes or side-channel attacks often cause vulnerabilities in practice.